 The waiting room is lined with trophies, plaques and medals won by AAPA's competition teams Dancewave and Littlewave.
 The dancers range in age from 7 to 18 and have been competing for over 15 years now.
 In addition to the 2 regional and 1 national competitions they enter every year, the team also enjoys performing for the community in pageants, health fairs, parades, talent showcases and for nursing homes.

-Congratulations to the current team: Zoey, Penelope, Paris, Peyton, Ellie, Sarah, Payge, Kiera, Alyssa, Cassidy, Luna, Cassie, Olivia, Alexandra, Rebecca, Lacey, Faith, Madelyn, Kailyn, Irenonsen and Devyn.
+Congratulations to the current team: Zoey, Penelope, Paris, Peyton, Ellie, Mary, Samantha, Aliana, Sarah, Payge, Kiera, Romi, Cassidy, Cheyenne, Bella, Emma, Luna, Cassie, Olivia, Alexandra, Lacey, Faith, Madelyn, Kailyn, Jordyn and Natalie.
 Not only is this team talented and a bundle of energy, but they always have the best sportsmanship (we even won 'nicest studio' at the Rhythms in Dance Competition.
 Miss Jenny and Miss Pam are incredibly proud to coach such a wonderful group of dancers and would like to give special thanks to the team parents for all their support.

 Along with scholarships and dance competitions, AAPA students have other opportunities to pursue their love of dance.
 Several dancers have graced the pages as models in the Curtain Call costume catalog.
 Our ballet students performed in Atlantic City with the Moscow Ballet's production of The Nutcracker.